-The Omwani Women’s Coffee Cooperative is a community-based initiative designed to provide vocational training to women and an alternative, but sustainable, source of income.
-Eleven local women and their families are actively involved in the cooperative.
-At least 30% of the group is HIV positive and many are widowed.
-They tend to over 1,500 Arabica and Robusta coffee plants in 100 acres of rejuvenated VSPT land, and process the coffee by hand at a communal processing plant.
+The Kyambura Women’s Coffee Cooperative is a community-based initiative designed to provide vocational training to women and an alternative and sustainable source of income.
+Twenty local women and their families are actively involved in the cooperative, many of whom are HIV positive and widowed.
+They tend to over 2,500 Arabica and Robusta coffee plants in 100 acres of rejuvenated land, and process the coffee by hand at a communal processing plant.
 Members of the cooperative commit to growing the coffee organically, without the use of pesticides or chemical fertilizers.

-The coffee is sold to Volcanoes Safaris and served in all of our eco-luxury African Safari lodges.
-The coffee tours are also a popular tourism attraction for Volcanoes Safaris guests, who can see how African coffees are harvested and processed before sampling the ‘best cup of coffee in Uganda’.
+The coffee is sold to Volcanoes Safaris and served in all of our luxury lodges.
+The coffee demonstrations are popular with lodge guests who can see how African coffees are harvested and processed before sampling the ‘best cup of coffee in Uganda’.

-The coffee plantation also acts as a buffer zone between the protected area of the gorge and local farmlands, reducing animal / human conflict.
+The coffee plantation also acts as a wildlife buffer zone between the protected area of the gorge and local farmlands, helping to reduce human/wildlife conflict.